akayode89/Explore/ChangeDataCapture/README.md

-#####Change Data Capture (CDC) with Debezium, Kafka, and PostgreSQL

-This project implements Change Data Capture (CDC) to track real-time changes in a customer_profile table using Debezium.
-The changes are streamed as Kafka topics for use by downstream applications.
-Prerequisites:
-1. PostgresSQL
-2. Kafka Setup
-3. Debezium

-Refer to docker_compose.yml for the environment setup.

 This project implements Change Data Capture (CDC) with Debezium, Kafka, and PostgreSQL to track real-time changes in a customer_profile table using Debezium.
 The changes are streamed as Kafka topics for use by downstream applications.
 Prerequisites: